sujay1844/AutoVs/README.md

-# A simple webpage written in nextjs
+# A simple webpage written in Nextjs/Ts